Bahá’í World/Volume 25/Index

 Z[edit]

-[Page 352]n just over one hundred years, the Bahá’í Faith has grown from Ian obscure movement in the Middle East to the second—most widespread of the independent world religions.
+153 OF THE BAHÁ’Í ERA [Page 352]In just over one hundred years, the Bahá’í Faith has grown from widespread of the independent world religions.
 Embracing people from more than 2,100 ethnic, racial, and tribal groups, it is quite likely the most diverse organized body of people on the planet today.
 Its unity challenges prevailing theory about human nature and the prospects for our common future.

 For the serious researcher and the general student alike, the dramatic growth of the Bahá’í Faith raises new and interesting issues about the role of religion in social development.
 The Bahá’í World series has been redesigned primarily to meet these needs.